ada-code-review/review-app/README.md

 ## Known Bugs/Issues
 - [ANY ISSUES WITH GITHUB ACCESS/SECURITY?]
+- Ada will need to set up a new Firebase Realtime Database.
+Setting up the Github app and Firebase database are covered in this [video](https://youtu.be/iwA2xhbM10g).
+After the initial database info in the very beginning of the video, you can skip to minute 6:13 to see the Github app steps.
 - We set the Firebase Realtime Database permissions to be open to all reads/writes.
 This should be refined for production.
-[ELY, CAN WE TRANSFER OWNERSHIP OF DB TO CHRIS?
-OR DOES HE NEED TO CREATE A NEW DB & UPDATE CONFIG?]
 - Firebase API key is checked in to GitHub (see `firebaseConfig.js`) but should probably be an environment variable.
 - Possible memory leak (see `firebaseConfig.js`) [ELY, ADD DETAILS?]
 - Could be issues with rate limiting in the GitHub API.
 Most of the endpoints use the search API, which allows 30 authed requests per minute.
 If so, replacing calls to their REST API with the GraphQL API would likely remediate.